bazingaav/Deep-Learning-Specialization/2-Improving-Deep-Neural-Networks/README.md

   * Gradient Descent with Momentum
   * RMS Prop
   * Adam (RMS Prop + GD with Momentum)
-* Understood the importance of hyper-parameter tuning
+* Understood the importance of hyper-parameter tuning.
-* Understood the concept of Batch Normalization and Soft-max Regression
+* Understood the concept of Batch Normalization and Soft-max Regression.

 ### Certificate<br><hr>